 Weight loss and management can rebuild your confidence, restore your energy and reverse certain medical problems.
-You may no longer need medication or other treatments to help you feel your best!
-Find out whether bariatric surgery is right for you.
-We explain who is eligible for weight loss surgery, the procedures we offer and how to prepare for surgery.
+You may no longer need medication or other treatments to help you feel your best.

 We understand that obesity is a complex condition that can’t always be solved by diet and exercise alone.
 For many people, factors like family history, genetics, medications, hormone problems or other underlying health conditions make weight loss difficult.

 Our weight management team of experts include:

 - Doctors and nurses who specialize in weight management

 - Surgeons with advanced training in bariatric surgery